NorthboundTrain/jqg/doc/jqg-filters.md

 ## The JQG Filter

-This is the JQ filter used in JQG.
+Below is the JQ filter used in JQG.
 There are three primary filters, one to flatten the JSON, one to search it, and then one to format the output.
 There are four named functions defined, each of which is comprised of multiple filters.
 Functions themselves just collect together a group of filters, which is good to help keep it all organized and reduce code duplication.

 There are two types of variables defined here: JQ variables (shown all in lower case) and BASH variables (shown all in UPPER CASE, and referred to below **`$LIKE_SO`**).
 In the real JQG script, the filter is escaped properly to make it through the shell into JQ, but here it's presented so that you can cut and paste it into [jqplay](https://jqplay.org/) as easily as possible.
 The **`$EMBEDDED_SHELL_VARIABLES`** will cause the tool problems, of course, but just replace as appropriate and you should be good to go (see the `--debug` command-line option to JQG for help with this).